iCliniq Logo

 Introduction:

-This condition was first described by Lucie Frey in 1923 and is also commonly known as an auriculotemporal syndrome in the medical literature.
-Frey’s syndrome, hitherto thought to be rare, is a nerve injury-related traumatic postoperative phenomenon that may occur after a parotid gland surgery.
+Lucie Frey first described this condition in 1923, and it is also commonly known as an auriculotemporal syndrome in the medical literature.
+Frey’s syndrome, hitherto thought to be rare, is a nerve injury-related traumatic postoperative phenomenon that may occur after a parotid gland surgery (it is a procedure of removing part or all of the parotid gland).
 The main characteristics that distinguish Frey’s syndrome are gustatory sweating or flushing.
 To put it in simpler terms, the patient starts to sweat whenever salivation tends to occur.

 What Causes Frey’s Syndrome?

-The causes though not exactly correlatable in all the cases, mainly remains to be one of the following,
+The causes, though not exactly correlatable in all the cases, mainly remain to be one of the following,

 • Trauma to the auriculotemporal nerve branch.

-• Pathologic entities or lesions of the parotid gland as in neoplasms (benign or malignant tumors).
+• Pathologic entities or lesions of the parotid gland, such as in neoplasms (benign or malignant tumors).

 • Parotid gland infections.